winstonhenke/Salesforce/Lightning.md

 - An app is a special kind of component
   - When writing markup, you can add a component to an app, but you can’t add an app to another app, or an app to a component
   - An app has a standalone URL that you can access while testing, and which you can publish to your users
-  - You can’t add apps to Lightning Experience or the Salesforce app—you can only add components.
+  - You can’t add apps to Lightning Experience or the Salesforce app, you can only add components.
 After the last unit this might sound weird; what exactly do you add to the App Launcher, if not an app?
 What you add to App Launcher is a Salesforce app, which wraps up an Aura component, something defined in a `<aura:component>`.
-An Aura components app—that is, something defined in a `<aura:application>` —can’t be used to create Salesforce apps.
+An Aura components app, that is, something defined in a `<aura:application>`, can’t be used to create Salesforce apps.
 A bit weird, but there it is.
   - You publish functionality built with Lightning Components in containers.
-Lightning Components apps are one kind of container for our Lightning components.
+Lightning Component apps are one kind of container for our Lightning components.
   - This usually means that you build all of your “app” functionality inside a top-level component.
 Then at the end, you stick that one component in a container—maybe a Lightning Components app, maybe the Salesforce app, maybe something else.
 - Despite the technical differences between a component and an app, when they talk about "creating apps" they really mean building functionality inside a component bundle, not an application bundle, because that’s how you build “apps” in the real world.
 - Aura components can accept input in the form of attributes when they are created